 Typically presenting in adolescence, keratoconus is a disease of the cornea; that is, the transparent, outermost layer of the front of your eye.
 Keratoconus is a non-inflammatory eye condition where the typically round, dome-shaped cornea progressively thins and weakens causing a cone-like bulging of the cornea.
 Keratoconus leads to changes in the thickness and shape of your cornea, eventually inhibiting your vision if left untreated.

 Signs and symptoms of Keratoconus include:

-Treatment depends on two primary factors: the rate at which the disease is progression and the severity of the current condition.
+Treatment depends on two primary factors: the rate at which the disease is progressing and the severity of the current condition.

-In the most severe cases, corneal transplant is necessary and generally very successful.
+In the most severe cases, a corneal transplant is necessary and generally successful.